-With its long-established history, competitive fees and spreads, and one of the largest selections of CFDs and FX trades in the world, IG is a retail trading platform giant offering unfettered market access, a high degree of trustworthiness and low trading costs to users.
+With its long-established history, competitive fees and spreads, and one of the largest selections of CFDs in the world, IG is a retail trading platform giant offering unfettered market access, a high degree of trustworthiness and low trading costs to users.

-It is well suited for traders who would rather stick to a singular platform, instead of jumping between multiple platforms to access the markets they desire.
+There is a valuable convenience associated to a singular platform, for it takes away the hassle of jumping between multiple platforms to access the markets.

 What charges or fees should you look out for?

-As for fees, be aware of bank fees levied on deposits made via credit cards, cheques and T.T.
-There’s also a $25 monthly fee charged if you maintain a balance after 24 months of non-activity.
+As for fees, be aware of bank fees levied on deposits made via credit cards.
+There’s also a S$25 monthly fee charged if you maintain a balance after 24 months of non-activity.